 The Gold Class Cabin has some extra features and hence is a bit more expensive.
 It has leather seats with decent legroom, and there is a separate seat for each passenger.
 It has carpeted floors with special lighting and designs.
 The Gold Class Cabin also provides a panoramic view of the track from the front, and it also has a separate boarding door.
 It also has a luggage apartment where you can place your luggage if you want to.
 The seats also have a tray table in front just in case you need one.
 If you are traveling with your fellows, Some seats are arranged in a club-style manner.
 This section also has a separate high internet connection.

 The Standard Cabin does not have that many features, but it is still very comfortable.
-Man cannot enter the Women and child section.
-Traveling in the wrong section can fine up to 50$.
+Men cannot enter the Women and child section.
+Traveling in the wrong section can fine of up to 50$.
 The train in total has a seating capacity of 400 passengers and is 75 m long.
 These trains have a maximum acceleration of about 90 km per hour.

 Dubai Metro Stations

 This theme is there to express the culture and history of the United Arab Emirates.
 Heritage Theme has no color effects, but it has many other things attached to it.
 The spirit of the structure idea revolves around utilizing the engineering routine components used in the old structures of the UAE.
 They have wind towers, oriels, alleyways, internal arches, and other elements.
 This duplication is an upgraded way.
 The legacy-inspired stations look like healthy development of the ordinary souqs in the area.
 Heritage-themed stations are very few as compared to the other ones.

-The Earth Theme marks the beginning of Dubai’s drive towards the urban lifestyle.
+The Earth Theme marks the beginning of Dubai’s drive toward the urban lifestyle.
 This also resembles the durability of earth and soil.
 This theme has a tan-brown color effect to it.

 This theme symbolizes the pleasure and delight that Dubai gives to inhabitants and visitors.
 The color effect in this theme is green.